Tucson, Arizona

 Major incorporated suburbs of Tucson include Oro Valley and Marana northwest of the city, Sahuarita south of the city, and South Tucson in an enclave south of downtown.
 Communities in the vicinity of Tucson (some within or overlapping the city limits) include Casas Adobes, Catalina Foothills, Flowing Wells, Midvale Park, Tanque Verde, Tortolita, and Vail.
-Towns outside the Tucson metro area include Benson to the southeast, Catalina and Oracle to the north, and Green Valley to the south.
+Towns outside the Tucson metropolitan area include Three Points, Benson to the southeast, Catalina and Oracle to the north, and Green Valley to the south.

 Tucson was founded as a military fort by the Spanish when Hugo O'Conor authorized the construction of Presidio San Agustín del Tucsón in 1775.
 It was included in the state of Sonora after Mexico gained independence from the Spanish Empire in 1821.
 The United States acquired a 29670 sqmi region of present-day southern Arizona and southwestern New Mexico from Mexico under the Gadsden Purchase in 1853.
 Tucson served as the capital of the Arizona Territory from 1867 to 1877.
 Tucson was Arizona's largest city by population during the territorial period and early statehood, until it was surpassed by Phoenix by 1920.
-Nevertheless, population growth remained strong during the late 20th century.
+Nevertheless, its population growth remained strong during the late 20th century.
 Tucson was the first American city to be designated a "City of Gastronomy" by UNESCO in 2015.